 - Oversize and jogging strollers are prohibited

-- A wheelchair is available in the coat room (inquire at Visitor Services desk)
+- A wheelchair is available in the coat room (inquire at Welcome Desk)

 - To ensure the safety of the collection, the Museum does not permit visitors to carry bags on their backs in the galleries

 - Coats and small umbrellas may be carried into the galleries.
-Large umbrellas must be checked
+Large umbrellas must be left in the coat room.

-- The Museum reserves the right to refuse other items and is not responsible for items held by the Visitor Services staff
+- The Museum reserves the right to refuse other items being brought into the Museum.

-- Smoking is not permitted anywhere in the Museum or in the Garden.
+- Smoking is not permitted anywhere in the Museum, on the Roof Terrace, or Museum grounds.